dougblack/dougblack.io/markdown/a-restful-micro-framework-in-go.md

     {"hello": "world"}

-So, we construct a struct that implements `Resource`, assign it to a path and start our `Api`.
+So, we construct a struct that implements `Resource`, assign it to a path and start our `API`.
 Pretty simple!
 We've built a working RESTful framework in Go.

 ## <a name="improvements-header"></a>Improvements